A true Batavia boyhood account about a bugle that did not belong to Joseph Ellicott

 “Nope.
 Nothin' to toot about anyway,” I told her and headed off to check out that new comic I had stored under my pillow.

-PHOTO: For illustration purposes, not the bugle David found.
+PHOTO: Bugle shown is for illustration purposes only; it is not the bugle David found.

+Hi David, I couldn’t resist getting in touch with you.
+I have enjoyed your memories to the point of laughing out loud.
+Your fond memories of growing up on Ellicott Ave. and the Holland Land Office brought me memories of you (2 years younger than I was ) and so many kids that we both knew.
+I lived at 26 Oak St. (there is no place like home).
+Around the time you were visiting the Holland Land Office, my friend Wendy and I would go there also quite often.
+I got to the point that I was self conscious of signing my name in the guest book that I started putting down fabricated names.
+I was sure the “little women with white hair” would not be aware I was back again.
+Thanks for the memories, David!
+How about a memory of yours about Halloween on Ellicott Ave.
+Did you get inside the Mix Place home with the talking parrot?
+Kay “Marshek” Lennon

 Recent comments